Fork me on GitHub

 §

-To enable high-availability / fail-over or to really take performance to out-of-this world levels and handle truly enormous email batches, Simple Java Mail enables you to easily configure cluster(s) of SMTP servers.
+To enable high-availability / fail-over or to really take performance to out-of-this world levels and handle truly enormous email batch loads, Simple Java Mail enables you to easily configure cluster(s) of SMTP servers.

 For example, for a simple fail-over setup with three SMTP servers, You can define a cluster with low/default connection pool settings and have three Mailer instances use the same cluster key.
 Then sending an email with any of these Mailer instances will result in a send-action resolved using the cluster.